 Raspberry PI Zero WH with RaSCSI board connected to a TT

-There are no byte swapping issues when exchanging data with other platforms.
+There are no byte swapping issues with SCSI/ACSI when exchanging data with other platforms.
 Thus when partitioning with HDDRUTIL do not enable the respective option.

 With MagiCMac there are also no issues.
-Via the SCSI Driver for MagiCMac HDDRIVER and HDDRUTIL can directly access SCSI drives and their partitions.
+With the SCSI Driver for MagiCMac HDDRIVER and HDDRUTIL can directly access SCSI drives, just like under TOS.